DataBreeze/dbzApi/conf/README.md

 - `cp Config.js.example Config.js`

 - edit the file to add your config settings.
-If this is not done the api server will not start.
 Here you will find options for JWT secret, salt, email settings (used for password reset), ports, mongoDB access url, upload settings and cookie settings.

 ### Create and edit the S3Config.js file:

 - `cp S3Config.js.example S3Config.js`

-- cp S3Config.js.example to S3Config.js
+- `cp S3Config.js.example to S3Config.js`

 - edit the file to add your Amazon S3 specific settings.
-If this is not done file uploads to S3 will not function.
 Your S3 bucket should be set in place of 'yourS3BucketName'.
 The rest of the settings are defined by the `s3-uploader` configuration.
 Please see the [s3-uploader](https://github.com/Turistforeningen/node-s3-uploader) documentation for more information.